daattali/daattali.github.io/_posts/2015-12-06-building-shiny-apps-tutorial.md

 }
 {% endhighlight %}

-You may be wondering how this works.
-Shiny creates a dependency tree with all the reactive expressions to know what value depends on what other value.
+As a reminder, Shiny creates a dependency tree with all the reactive expressions to know what value depends on what other value.
 For example, when the price input changes, Shiny looks at what values depend on price, and sees that `filtered` is a reactive expression that depends on the price input, so it re-evaluates `filtered`.
 Then, because `filtered` is changed, Shiny now looks to see what expressions depend on `filtered`, and it finds that the two render functions use `filtered`.
 So Shiny re-executes the two render functions as well.

-If you want to understand reactivity better, you can read about it [on Shiny's site](http://shiny.rstudio.com/articles/understanding-reactivity.html).

-**Exercise:** Create a reactive variable that calculates the difference between the maximum and minimum price set by the user, and print that value to the console.
-This won't be useful for the app, but is just an exercise to practice with reactive expressions.
-Hint: use the `reactive({})` function to define the value, and remember that you must be inside an `observe({})` in order to print it.

 # Using uiOutput() to create UI elements dynamically